Exposes underlying errors by lifting both successful and failed

 a function that takes as parameter a the generator function that's

-going to map the given list
+going to map the given list, transforming it into a list of

 futures, finally returning a future that's going to complete